rollerworks/search/lib/Elasticsearch/README.md

 > This extension is only about generating a search Query for Elasticsearch, you need to set-up indexing and storage yourself.

-RollerworksSearch is a powerful open-source Search system, if you are new to RollerworksSearch, please read the documentation in the main repository of [RollerworksSearch][1].

-If you'd like to contribute to this project, please see the [RollerworksSearch contributing guide lines][2] for more information.
+If you'd like to contribute to this project, please see the [contributing guide lines][2] for more information.

 Installation